Fayti1703/Linux-Documentation/Documentation.md

 ## Fakeroot

 Fakeroot creates an environment that "simulates" root privileges on a command.
-It fools the process to think it is being run as root.
+It fools the process into thinking it is being run as root.

 ## File Extensions